 Case in point: you don’t have to be part of every Twitter chat community.
 Identify the ones that are most beneficial to you (depending on your goal) and join them regularly, putting your best self forward.

 So how can you tell which communities are the best for you?
-Experiment.
+Yes you are right, by experimenting.
 Join a bunch of communities and see how engaging they are and who the exact audience is.
-The best communities are ones where your target audience hangs out and an entire lot of participants is supportive and engaging. 💯
+The best communities are ones where your target audience hangs out and an entire lot of participants are supportive and engaging. 💯

 Another good way to tackle social media burnout is to filter the company you keep and the people you follow.